-When a child is diagnosed with cancer the news is devastating, everything changes in an instant.
+When a child is diagnosed with cancer the news is devastating.
+Everything changes in an instant.
 Immediate hospitalization is often required, far from home, family and friends with no time to pack or plan.
 Sudden immersion into hospital life and learning a whole new vocabulary while keeping up with blood counts, protocols, the merits of clinical trials, necessary scans, impending surgeries and side effects of radiation and chemotherapy drugs is overwhelming.

 Our In-Hospital and Support Network Programs are designed to meet the immediate needs of newly diagnosed families.
 Click here to see how we help.